Ben-Malin/ben-malin.github.io/_posts/2023-11-06-snappyLayers.md

 ![nSmoothNormalsSurface](/images/snappy/nSmoothNormals_surface.png)

-**nSmoothSurfaceNormals**: 3-10 range seems to be the goldilocks zone, 0-1 is a bit worse, 100 is quite a lot worse.
+**nSmoothSurfaceNormals**: 3-10 range seems to be the goldilocks zone, 0-1 is a bit worse, 30 is worse in different places.

 ![nSmoothSurfaceNormalsSurface](/images/snappy/nSmoothSurfaceNormals_surface.png)